 Of course there are issues around proofreading for students … How much of the writing do you change?

 One non-English speaking student wasn’t happy with my proofreading when I sent the proofed dissertation chapter.
 He pointed out the *errors* I had *missed*.
 After enquiring, it transpired that he wanted his English to be improved.
 I recommended that he look for an editor with the permission of his supervisor.

 As a result of the misunderstanding on his part, I tweaked the wording on the website page for student clients.
 To make my terms absolutely clear.
-I emphasised my role: to indicate errors only.
-With the permission of the supervisor.
-The SfEP have excellent guidelines on this area called ‘Proofreading Theses and Dissertations’.
+I emphasised my role: to indicate errors only and with the permission of the supervisor.
+The SfEP have an excellent guide called ‘Proofreading Theses and Dissertations’.